KavinTheG/emergency_waitlist/README.md

 ### Patient Table Repopulation

 As patients are treated, they will be removed from the database.
-Since eventually all patients will be remoed, users link below to repopulate the **patients** table.
+Since eventually all patients will be removed, users can vis the link below to repopulate the **patients** table.
 This feature was implemented for testing purposes.

 ```http://localhost:8001/test.html```